United States Flag

-These tiny spice cookies are traditionally served as a Christmas treat.
-Similar to Russian tea cakes, both are thoroughly dusted with powdered sugar.
-The connection of pffefernuesse with Christmas dates to the 1800s in the Netherlands, Germany, Belgium, and Denmark.
-In the US, pffefernuesse are associated with Mennonites through their strong Dutch roots.
-Pfeffernuesse are called peppernuts in English, although the cookies do not contain nuts.
+Known as pffefernuesse in Germany, peppernuts are tiny spice cookies traditionally served as a Christmas treat.
+The connection of pffefernuesse with Christmas dates to the 1800s in The Netherlands, Germany, Belgium, and Denmark.
+In the United States, pffefernuesse are associated with Mennonites through their strong Dutch roots.
+Thoroughly dusted with powdered sugar, peppernuts are similar to Russian tea cakes and despite their name, they do not contain nuts.

 Prep Time